I am not taking new graduate students at this time. Please do not contact me with enquiries.

 Heather Vice (MS student, now with NRCS)

-Marshall Pierce (MS student, now with CDFA)
+Marshall Pierce (MS student, now a professor at Ventura College)

 Dongliang Xiong (Postdoc, now a professor at Huazhong Agricultural University)